Troubleshooting

 | Plugin upgrade fails partway | New migration crashed | Platform rolls back to the previous version; Admin → Plugins shows the error; fix the migration in a new plugin release |

-| Plugin process keeps crashing | Plugin error in initialize() or a request handler | mint logs --plugin <slug> for the trace; or open the experiment that triggered it and check the Jobs panel |
+| Plugin process keeps crashing | Plugin error in initialize() or a request handler | In development, run mint dev logs backend --lines 100; in production, use Admin → Status or the platform service logs, then open the experiment that triggered it and check the Jobs panel |

-mint dev can't find the plugin | Working directory has no pyproject.toml with mld.plugins entry point | cd into the plugin root, or mint init to scaffold |
+mint dev can't find the plugin | Working directory has no pyproject.toml with mint.plugins entry point | cd into the plugin root, or mint init to scaffold |

 | Plugin appears installed but routes return 404 | Plugin failed initialize() and the loader skipped mounting | Admin → Plugins shows the failure reason; fix and reload |